Lostmyname/lmn-gulp-tasks/README.md

 `minify` defaults to true: omitting the option will result in the resulting CSS being minified.

+The task, in addition to passing through any include paths you give it, will pass in the output of [find-node-modules], making it easier to include SCSS from modules from npm.
+Using ../node_modules is an anti-pattern, as explained below!
+To disable this behaviour, set `includePaths` to `false`.

 #### Checking for ../node_modules

+The problem with writing "../node_modules" is that there is no guarantee that the module will actually be installed there.
+It could have been installed a directory up, in which case it won't be installed again below.

 There should never be any need to write "../node_modules", as the import paths are set for you.
 Therefore, it should be considered an antipattern, and this